PeterCho/blog/about.md

 ---

-Various ideas, problems and projects in machine learning, computer vision and computer graphics which I find interesting.
+Various ideas, problems and projects in machine learning, computer vision and natural language processing which I find interesting.
 Hopefully you may too...